Bose Operators, Coherent States, Truncation, Spin Coherent States, Lie Algebras and Spectrum: Introduction

 We study the $n \times n$ matrices which arise in the truncation of the four operators given by (1).
 Since the four operators given by (1) form a basis of a Lie algebra we ask the question whether the $n \times n$ matrices from the truncation form a basis of a Lie algebra.
 Furthermore we study the spectrum of the truncated operators.
 Coherent states in a finite-dimensional Hilbert space have been studied by Miranowicz et al \cite{4,5}.
+Utilizing the spin coherent states we find the expectation values for the truncated operators of $\hat b^\dagger \hat b$ and $\hat b^\dagger+\hat b$.